org2blog/org2blog/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: If something can be better, then we'll make it happen together!
 title: ''
-labels: ''
+labels: 'Feature Request'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Thank you for filling out this feature request (FR).
+Please perform every step and answer every question to the best of your ability.
+That will make it easier for you and more accessible for us to address the feature request with the highest level of quality in the shortest amount of time.

+### Description

+[Single sentence description of the feature.]

+### Prerequisites

+* [ ] Did you study the README and learn how the existing Org2Blog features work?
+* [ ] Did you review the issue tracker to see if this FR already exists or is resolved?
+* [ ] Have you reviewed the FUTURE file to see if the FR already exists?

+### Type of FR

+Please try to limit your FR to one type, submit multiple FRs if needed.

+Please check the type of feature you are requesting:
+- [ ] Brand New Feature
+- [ ] Change Existing Feature
+- [ ] Code style update (formatting, renaming)
+- [ ] Refactoring (no functional changes, no api changes)
+- [ ] Build related changes
+- [ ] Documentation content changes
+- [ ] Other (please describe):

-**Describe the solution you'd like**
+### Describe the solution you'd like

-A clear and concise description of what you want to happen.
+[Provide a clear and concise description of what you want to happen.

+Include "Why" for some context.
+For example that "It is painful when..." or "Org2Blog would make me so much happier if..."]

-**Describe alternatives you've considered**
+### Describe alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.
+[A clear and concise description of any alternative solutions or features you've considered.]

-**Additional context**
+### Screenshots

+[If applicable, add screenshots to help explain your FR.]

+### Additional context

-Add any other context or screenshots about the feature request here.
+[Add any other context about the FR here.]